by Justin Williams

 ”March to your death, then.”
 Alma wiped at her eyes.
 “Fools.”

-She turned and stormed away, shaking her head, and disappearing into the growing village crowd.
+She turned and stormed away, shaking her head, and disappearing into the growing crowd.

 We stood like stakes in the ground until she was out of sight, then the Clockmaker turned to me. ”In and out, Bot.
 Then home to prepare our feast.”

-We walked in through the village gate and I hoped out would be as easy.
+We walked in through the town gate.
+I hoped leaving would be as easy.

-Morris lurked among the crowd.
-I could not see him, but with my heightened senses I could hear him, the uneven beat of his footsteps, his aggressive breathing, like a bull.
+Reynolds lurked among the crowd.
+I could not see him, but with my heightened senses I could hear him, the uneven beat of his footsteps, his aggressive breathing, like a furious bull.

 ”Over here,” called the Clockmaker.
-He stood at a vegetable-laden table towered over by a man with a soil-stained shirt and a chest like a rooster. ”Look at this fennel, Bot.
+He stood at a vegetable-laden table, towered over by a man with a soil-stained shirt and a rooster chest. ”Look at this fennel, Bot.
 This is the best harvest I’ve seen since I arrived.”

 ”It is, it is,” said the vendor. ”Perfect for a stew, or a caramelized delight.
-And here.”
-He shoved a handful of carrots toward us. ”The sweetest carrots you’ll ever eat.”
+And here–” He shoved a bundle of carrots toward us. ”The sweetest carrots you’ll ever eat.”

 ”How can I say no?” asked the Clockmaker, laughing.
-He dropped a few coins into the vendors hand and handed the fennel bulb and bundled carrots back to me.
+He dropped a few coins into the vendor’s hand, and passed the fennel bulb and bundled carrots back to me.

 The Clockmaker inhaled deeply and smiled. ”Let’s make our way to the baker next.”

-”I could smell your shop from the city gate,” said the Clockmaker. ”I have a feeling you’ve outdone yourself today, Stephen.”
+”I could smell your shop from the town gate,” said the Clockmaker. ”I have a feeling you’ve outdone yourself today, David.”
 He dropped two gleaming gold coins on the counter. ”Two loaves, please.”

-”I think your vision is going.
-It’s good bread, Cole, but not that good.”
-The baker wrapped two loaves, laughing, but not touching the coins.
+”I think your vision is going, Edgar.
+It’s good bread, but not that good.”
+The baker wrapped two loaves, laughing, and not touching the coins.

 ”A gift,” said the Clockmaker. ”For years of kindness.”